 Stage 3: The evaluation panel will select the awardees.
 Over the next few months, as the grant is paid out in installments, the EIR works with each recipient to establish the business, secure further funding, and initiate or prepare for technical operations.
 Funded companies are introduced to state innovation ecosystem partners to maximize resources and support.

-Through this program, Cyber Florida remains committed to fostering innovation and building a robust cybersecurity industry in Florida.
+Through this program, Cyber Florida at USF remains committed to fostering innovation and building a robust cybersecurity industry in Florida.

 TIMELINE